Baldwin VI of Flanders: Life

-Baldwin VI died on 17 July 1070.
-Baldwin had constructed the church of St. Peter's of Hasnon, placed monks there and designated it as his burial place.
+Death

+Suffering from ill health and fearing he might die soon, in 1070 Baldwin summoned his brother Robert to Bruges and had him to repeat his oath in St. Donatian's Church on all the relics of the church and before all the gathered nobleman of Flanders, that he would not put a claim to the succession of the count of Flanders.
+Baldwin VI died soon after, on 17 July 1070 in Bruges.
+Baldwin was buried at Hasnon Abbey, where he had constructed the church of St. Peter's.

 His early death left Flanders and Hainaut in the hands of his young son, Arnulf III, with Richilde as regent.
 Arnulf III was killed at the Battle of Cassel in 1071.
 Baldwin VI's younger son, Count Baldwin II of Hainaut, could not claim Flanders from Baldwin VI's brother, Robert I.